 Step 3

-The SC Chair works with the Chairs of the SC’s subsidiary bodies (currently the SSC PS, the SSC BF-ME, and the TWG CMSA) to review assigned scores and rankings, and agree on one or more SC representatives in the order of the summed scores.
+The SC Chair works with the Chairs of the SC’s subsidiary bodies (currently the SSC PS, the SSC BF-ME, the SSC NFS, and the TWG CMSA) to review assigned scores and rankings, and agree on one or more SC representatives in the order of the summed scores.
 If the Chairs differ in their assessment of nominees, each Chair shall score the nominee using Table 1.
 Then the scores from all Chairs shall be summed, and nominees ranked according to their summed scores.

 Step 4